 Formatting, performing calculations on, storing, and printing query results

 You can use SQL*Plus to generate reports interactively, to generate reports as batch processes, and to output the results to text file, to screen, or to HTML file for browsing on the Internet.
 You can generate reports dynamically using the HTML output facility.

 You can use SQL*Plus in SQL Developer.
-For details, see Oracle Database SQL Developer User's Guide.
+For details, see Oracle SQL Developer User's Guide.

-The SQL Developer user interface includes a navigation frame, tools (with menus), and a SQL Worksheet.
-From the SQL Worksheet, you can enter and run SQL statements, PL/SQL statements, and SQL*Plus commands.
-You can do some tasks—for example, creating a table—either in the SQL Worksheet or with the navigation frame and tools.
+The SQL Developer user interface includes a Connections frame, tools (with menus), and a Worksheet.
+From the Worksheet, you can enter and run SQL statements, PL/SQL statements, and SQL*Plus commands.
+You can do some tasks—for example, creating a table—either in the Worksheet or with the Connections frame and tools.

-Oracle Database SQL Developer User's Guide for complete information about SQL Developer
+Oracle SQL Developer User's Guide for complete information about SQL Developer

 SQL is a declarative, or nonprocedural, language; that is, it describes what to do, but not how.
 You specify the desired result set (for example, the names of current employees), but not how to get it.

 Procedural Language/SQL (PL/SQL) (pronounced P L sequel) is a native Oracle Database extension to SQL.
 It bridges the gap between declarative and imperative program control by adding procedural elements, such as conditional control and loops.

 In PL/SQL, you can declare constants and variables, procedures and functions, types and variables of those types, and triggers.
 You can handle exceptions (runtime errors).
 You can create PL/SQL units—procedures, functions, packages, types, and triggers—that are stored in the database for reuse by applications that use any of the Oracle Database programmatic interfaces.